 Discover a Regency time capsule

 The Brunswick area is home to several seafront squares, including Brunswick Square, originally lined with single-family homes, most now converted into flats except Number 13.
-This is known as The Regency Town House, which the owner is slowly restoring using traditional techniques and is open for tours and events.
-See here.

 Where to eat in Hove